 Please note that the above table is a guide only.
-For more specific information regarding grading of modules and awards please refer to the Assessment Regulations which can be found on the website.
+For more specific information regarding grading of modules and awards please refer to the Assessment Regulations which can be found here UC Hub - Awarding Bodies (google.com)

 5.4 Will I have to follow a word limit?